jxv/colorless/README.md

 #colorless
-Yet another IDL for RPC
+IDL for RPC and Stream Processing